Scottish Americans: Patriots and Loyalists

 The civic tradition of the Scottish Enlightenment contributed to the intellectual ferment of the American Revolution.
 In 1740, the Glasgow philosopher Francis Hutcheson argued for a right of colonial resistance to tyranny.
 Scotland's leading thinkers of the revolutionary age, David Hume and Adam Smith, opposed the use of force against the rebellious colonies.
 According to the historian Arthur L. Herman: "Americans built their world around the principles of Adam Smith and Thomas Reid, of individual interest governed by common sense and a limited need for government."

-While John Witherspoon was the only Scot to sign the Declaration of Independence, several other signers had ancestors there.
+John Witherspoon and James Wilson were the two Scots to sign the Declaration of Independence, and several other signers had ancestors there.
 Other Founding Father like James Madison had no ancestral connection but were imbued with ideas drawn from Scottish moral philosophy.
 Scottish Americans who made major contributions to the revolutionary war included Commodore John Paul Jones, the "Father of the American Navy", and Generals Henry Knox and William Alexander.
 Another person of note was a personal friend of George Washington, General Hugh Mercer, who fought for Charles Edward Stuart at the Battle of Culloden.

 The Scotch-Irish, who had already begun to settle beyond the Proclamation Line in the Ohio and Tennessee Valleys, were drawn into rebellion as war spread to the frontier.
 Tobacco plantations and independent farms in the backcountry of Virginia, Maryland and the Carolinas had been financed with Scottish credit, and indebtedness was an additional incentive for separation.

 Most Scottish Americans had commercial ties with the old country or clan allegiances and stayed true to the Crown.
 The Scottish Highland communities of upstate New York and the Cape Fear valley of North Carolina were centers of Loyalist resistance.
 A small force of Loyalist Highlanders fell at the Battle of Moore's Creek Bridge in 1776.
 Scotch-Irish Patriots defeated Scottish American Loyalists in the Battle of Kings Mountain in 1780.
 Many Scottish American Loyalists, particularly Highlanders, emigrated to Canada after the war.